 Italian avant-garde composer Luigi Nono accomplished a very impressive feat with Il Canto Sospeso.
 This is serialism with soul, a real rarity.
-The orchestra plays loud, and the solo-choir mix emanates otherworldliness, giving the cantata a level of depth and emotion not commonly seen in the genre’s catalogue.
+The cantata has a level of depth and emotion not commonly seen in the genre’s catalogue.
 I hope Pierre Boulez was taking notes.

 Gesang der Jünglinge

 Genre: Experimental Classical